Derive (computer algebra system)

 Derive was a computer algebra system, developed as a successor to muMATH by the Soft Warehouse in Honolulu, Hawaii, now owned by Texas Instruments.
 Derive was implemented in muLISP, also by Soft Warehouse.
-The first release was in 1988 for DOS.
-It was discontinued on June 29, 2007 in favor of the TI-Nspire CAS.
-The last and final version is Derive 6.1 for Windows.
+The first release was in 1988 for MS-DOS.
+It was discontinued on June 29, 2007, in favor of the TI-Nspire CAS.
+The final version is Derive 6.1 for Windows.

 Since Derive required comparably little memory, it was suitable for use on older and smaller machines.
-It was available for the DOS and Windows platforms and was used also in TI pocket calculators.
+It was available for the DOS and Windows platforms and served as an inspiration for the computer algebra system in certain TI pocket calculators.